-Experienced officials do this almost without thinking.
-They adopt the Minister's aims as their own, whilst gently - and a little later - suggesting that there might be better ways of reaching the desired objective.
+Experienced policy advisers do this almost without thinking.
+They adopt their bosses' aims as their own, whilst gently - and a little later - suggesting that there might be better ways of reaching the desired objective.

 We all communicate with each other as superiors, as equals or as inferiors and we frequently adopt different approaches to the same person at different times.
 Problems invariably arise, in work as well as at home, when one party’s approach does not meet the expectations of the other.

 The usual starting point in any analysis of expectations is that we all expect to be treated with respect, and with due recognition of our different skills, experiences and perspectives.
-For instance, we should not talk down to Ministers (although some colleagues seem to forget this*) or to the public (ditto).
+Civil servants, for instance, should not talk down to Ministers (although some colleagues seem to forget this*) or to the public (ditto).
 And Ministers should not talk down to us - or to the public.

 *I strongly suspect that this was a big factor in Ivan Rogers falling out with Prime Minister Theresa May during the early stages of the Brexit negotiations.

 Sometimes, however, you may need to signal clear subservience.
-You may, for instance, need to defer to a Minister if time is short, or if he or she clearly has much more experience or knowledge than you, or if he or she has already heard enough and wants you to accept their decision.
-The need for you to do so is usually signaled pretty clearly.
+You may, for instance, need to defer to your boss if time is short, or if he or she clearly has much more experience or knowledge than you, or if he or she has already heard enough and wants you to accept their decision.
+The need for you to back off is usually signaled pretty clearly.
 If you are slow to notice the signals then problems will certainly follow.

 Equally, excessive use of deference can also cause problems.
-Ministers, managers and the public expect to deal, most of the time, with experienced professional civil servants.
+Decision makers, voters and customers expect to deal, most of the time, with your organisation's experienced and professional staff.
 Lengthy displays of deference will cause them to write you off as inferior in ability as well as status.

-So if your relationship with a Minister seems to be fraught or distant, or if you suspect that they actively dislike you, consider carefully whether you are signaling superiority, equality or inferiority when they are expecting something else.
+So if your relationship with your boss seems fraught or distant, or if you suspect that they actively dislike you, consider carefully whether you are signaling superiority, equality or inferiority when they are expecting something else.